reasuquo/azure-docs/articles/virtual-wan/create-bgp-peering-hub-portal.md

 ---
-title: Create a BGP peering with virtual hub(Preview) - Azure portal
+title: Create a BGP peering with virtual hub - Azure portal
 titleSuffix: Azure Virtual WAN
 description: Learn how to create a BGP peering with Virtual WAN hub router.
 services: virtual-wan